cosmos-gaminghub/testnets/neuron-1/gentx.md

 nibirud keys add <your key name>
 ```

-※Make sure to keep neumonic seed which will be used in the mainnet launch too.
+※Make sure to keep neumonic seed which will be used to receive rewards at the time of mainnet launch.

 3. Add the account to your local genesis file with a given amount and key you just created.
 ```